Superseded - Restrictions for Queensland

 To the extent of any inconsistency between this Direction and the Restrictions on Businesses, Activities and Undertakings Direction (No. 16), or its successors, this Direction prevails.

-This part applies to a person who is in Queensland.
+This part applies to a person who is in an area outside an impacted area.

 carry a face mask at all times when outside their principal place of residence; and